 ALL LIBRARIES (except North Spokane)

 Oct 16–Nov 16, during open hours

 Every day is voter registration day at the library.
 We have registration forms on hand, and staff are happy to answer questions about filling them out.
 However, it’s good to take a specific day to celebrate the privilege of voting.

 On Tuesday, September 24, which is National Voter Registration Day, North Spokane, Medical Lake, and Spokane Valley Libraries host volunteers who are enthusiastic about voting and will assist with voter registration.
 If you like to volunteer, you’re invited to come to a training session at each of these libraries.
-You’ll find more information about volunteering on a previous library news post.
+You’ll find more information about volunteering on our Volunteer web page.

 At our other eight libraries, you’ll find a table with voter registration information and forms that you can fill out (just no volunteers).
 If you have any questions, you can ask library staff for help with the registration form.

 We will also be in downtown Spokane at The STA Plaza, where you can register to vote and sign up for a Spokane County Library District card while you make your commute.